MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileSave.SaveAsSaveFile

 This event indicates Office Word saves a document into a new document.
 It allows Microsoft to detect errors in save-as, which is important to avoid document data loss.
 The event monitors whether save-as is working as expected.
-It is also used to calculated monthly active users/devices and cloud reliability metrics.
+It's also used to calculated monthly active users/devices and cloud reliability metrics.

 The following fields are collected: